• Disease Overview

 Causes

-There are different predisposing factors for the different forms and species of NTM.
-Individuals with the cavitary form of infection are often prior smokers with underlying chronic obstructive pulmonary disease (COPD) or have pre-existing structural lung disease such as bronchiectasis.
+Different species and forms of NTM affect different groups of people.
+People with the cavitary form of infection often have a history of smoking, chronic obstructive pulmonary disease (COPD), or structural lung diseases such as bronchiectasis.

-Individuals with the nodular bronchiectatic form of MAC or with M. abscessus infection are often thin, middle aged or elderly females, and over half have no prior history of smoking or underlying lung disease.
-They may have other associated findings, including a sunken chest (pectus excavatum), abnormal curvature of the spine (scoliosis), improper closure of the valve between the upper left and lower left chambers of the heart (mitral valve prolapse) and heterozygous mutations in the cystic fibrosis transmemberane regulator gene (which means individuals have a mutation in one copy of the gene, rather than in both copies).
+Those with the nodular bronchiectatic form of MAC or M. abscessus infection are often thin, middle-aged or older females who may have no history of smoking or lung disease.
+They may also have features like a sunken chest (pectus excavatum), abnormal spine curvature (scoliosis), mitral valve prolapse, or a single variant in the cystic fibrosis gene (CFTR).

-Individuals with cystic fibrosis (CF) and non-CF bronchiectasis are at increased risk for developing NTM infections, most commonly MAC or M. abscessus.
+People with cystic fibrosis (CF) and non-CF bronchiectasis are at higher risk for developing infections, particularly with MAC or M. abscessus.
+Infection with M. kansasii is more common in males and people with chronic pulmonary obstructive disease (COPD), immune suppression, HIV infection (AIDS), or cancer.

 • < Previous section